Jane Laurie Borthwick: Hymn translation and composition

-Jane, who never married, published her earliest translations and numerous poems under the signature "H.L.L." in the Family Treasury, a religious periodical; the Hymns from the Land of Luther supplied these initials.
+Borthwick, who never married, published her earliest translations and numerous poems under the signature "H.L.L." in the Family Treasury, a religious periodical; the Hymns from the Land of Luther supplied these initials.
 She used this pseudonym as she preferred to preserve her anonymity.
 A number of the translations and original poems in the Family Treasury were collected and published in the 1857 as Thoughtful Hours.
 In 1867 an enlarged edition of the Thoughtful Hours appeared.

 Together with her sister Sarah, Jane worked several years on translating German hymns and eventually brought out the Hymns From the Land of Luther.
 The total number of translated hymns was 122: 69 by Jane and the other 53 by Sarah.
 It was first published in 1853 and republished later several times.
 The Hymns from the Land of Luther was attributed to H.L.L., a pseudonym.
 She was apparently quite unhappy when her real identity was revealed by the hymn compiler Charles Rogers in Lyra Britannica, a Collection of British Hymns (1867).
 Jane and Laurie translated hymns of various German poets like Paul Gerhardt (1607–1676), Ernst Lange (1650–1727), Joachim Neander (1650–1680), Laurentius Laurenti (1660–1722), Benjamin Schmolck (1672–1737), Gerhard Tersteegen (1697–1769), Nicolaus Zinzendorf (1700–1760), Ehrenfried Liebich (1713–1780) and Karl Johann Philipp Spitta (1801–1859).
 As such they confined themselves mostly to 17th- and 18th-century German pietistic poets.
 In 1875, while living in Switzerland, Jane Laurie Borthwick produced another book of translations, the Alpine Lyrics.
 In this book she translated German poems of Meta Heusser-Schweizer.
 The Alpine Lyrics were incorporated in the 1884 edition of the Hymns from the Land of Luther.

 Missionary work

-Jane Laurie Borthwick was a generous woman.
 Jane supported a homeless shelter, the Edinburgh House of Refuge.
 She also supported foreign missions efforts of the Free Church of Scotland, the Church Missionary Society in Singapore, and the Moravian Church (Mission in Labrador).
 About her missionary activities she wrote Missionary Evenings at Home (1866), Missionary Enterprise in Many Lands; a Book for the Family (1872) and Lives of Great Missionaries (1883).
 Besides these books on her missionary activities she also wrote books with religious instruction for children: The story of four centuries, sketches of early Church history for youthful readers (1864), Lessons on the Life of Christ for the Little Ones at Home (1871) and Light by the way: a daily Scripture text-book for little children (1879).
 She died on 7 September 1897 in Edinburgh (Scotland).